Conservapedia: Evolution

 Conservapedia's article on evolution presents it as a naturalistic theory that lacks support and that conflicts with evidence in the fossil record that creationists perceive to support creationism.
-The entry also suggests that sometimes [a literal reading of] the Bible has been more scientifically correct than the scientific community.
+The entry also suggests that sometimes (a literal reading of) the Bible has been more scientifically correct than the scientific community.
 Schlafly has defended the statement as presenting an alternative to evolution.
-Furthermore, the encyclopedia downplays the idea of creationist and evolutionary concepts being compatible with one another, as in theistic evolution (to which even Charles Darwin was open) or Old Earth creationism.